1965 World Series: Game 3

 In Game 3, pressure was on Claude Osteen to have a good start so Los Angeles would not go down 0–3.
 He faced Camilo Pascual, who had a quality (though somewhat injury plagued) year (9–3, 3.35 ERA).
 Dodger Stadium was filled to capacity and fans were treated to an appearance from Casey Stengel, a member of the 1916 Dodgers World Series team.
 Stengel, sans his cane despite a broken hip, hobbled on to the field and threw out the first pitch.

 In the first inning, Versalles led off with a double.
 But with two men on, Versalles was caught stealing home on the front end of an attempted double steal.
-In the fourth, Johnny Roseboro put the Dodgers on the board with a two-run single.
+In the fourth, John Roseboro put the Dodgers on the board with a two-run single.
 The play cost the Dodgers dearly, Jim Lefebvre bruising his heel crossing the plate with the second of the two runs.
 The Dodgers, already short on hitting (Lefebvre was batting .400 at the time), went with Dick Tracewski (.118 for the Series) at second base the rest of the way.
 The Twins received a scare of their own in the seventh inning.
 Catcher Earl Battey, chasing a popup, collided full speed with the railing used to cover sub-field level "dugout seats" next to the Twins dugout.
 Battey crumpled in a heap holding his neck and was replaced by Jerry Zimmerman.
 Los Angeles continued to score runs on a Willie Davis single and a Lou Johnson double in the fifth, then a Wills double in the sixth.

 Osteen, who as a pitcher for the Senators had had a perfect 5–0 record against the Twins, completed the game by getting Zimmerman to ground into a double play.
 He allowed only five hits, succeeding where the Dodger aces hadn't in Games 1 and 2.